 Dear Union Parents, Staff, and Community,

 After a two-year hiatus, the Oklahoma State Department of Education on Feb.
 28, 2019, released school report cards using a new methodology.
+Now they have released the next round of report cards from the 2018-19 school year.
 Previously, Oklahoma State Superintendent of Public Instruction Joy Hofmeister had admitted that the past A-F school grades were not a true representation of the effectiveness of Oklahoma schools.

 The new system features grades for multiple school performance indicators and highlights student achievement gaps as well as measurements for academic achievement in statewide tests, English language proficiency, and chronic absenteeism.
 There are also measurements detailing academic growth for elementary and middle schools in addition to graduation rates and post-secondary opportunities for high schools.